Pre-Existing Medical Conditions - Understanding them.

 Item (2) of this definition does not apply to a condition which is treated or controlled solely through the taking of prescription drugs or medicine and remains treated or controlled without any adjustment or change in the required prescription throughout the xx day period before coverage is effective under this policy.

-The xx indicates the number of days that a company will look backwards from your coverage effective date.
-This time period usually varies between 60 to 180 for most vacation type of plans and up to 3 years for the travel medical plans.
-If you read this provision carefully you’ll see that in sections 1 & 2 are very specific and will exclude from coverage any condition that meets this definition.
-It does have one exception to the definition and that deals with the taking of a prescribed medication for a controlled medical condition and where the medication does not change during the entire time period.
-If it does change or if the condition is not controlled throughout the entire period than it would be considered pre-existing and therefore not covered.
+The number of days that a company will look backwards from your coverage effective date for “package” plans varies from a low of 60 days to a high of 180 days and up to 3 years for the travel medical plans.
+If you read the above provision carefully you’ll see that sections 1 & 2 are very specific and will exclude from coverage any condition that meets this definition.
+It does have one exemption and that deals with the taking of a prescribed medication for a controlled medical condition and where the medication does not change during the entire time period.
+If it does not change (for better or worse) and if the condition is controlled throughout the entire period than it would be considered pre-existing and therefore not covered.

 The above definition is fairly standard in most travel insurance policies however, they do change and you should always read the exact definition for the plan that you are thinking of buying.